ansaldn/UoGACE/README.md

  - [x] Two Robotic Arms
  - [x] Range of sensors and actuator

-Software used for this project: Python
+Language used for this project: Python.
+Software used: Notepad, Nano and Visual Studio.

 ## Getting Started

 ## Description